autumnryan/emacsteroids/README.md

 emacsteroids
 ============

-An asteroids clone disguised as emacs
+A half-assed Python asteroids clone disguised as emacs